 - examine the current role of festivals and the contribution festivals make to Victoria

 - assess the strengths, weaknesses, opportunities and threats within the festivals sector, including comparisons with interstate and international benchmarks

 - recommend actions that will improve the operations and sustainability of Victorian festivals and grow their contribution to the state.

 Over 400 festivals across the state were invited to contribute to the review, with participation from festival directors, creative directors, managers, organisers and administrators.
-When complete the review will provide a comprehensive picture of the current festivals landscape in Victoria and will inform future government investment.
+The review will provide government with a comprehensive picture of the current festivals landscape in Victoria and will inform future investment.